MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/add-rules-search-topic.md

 ## Add a Twitter rule
 Follow conversations on [!INCLUDE[tn_twitter](../includes/tn-twitter.md)], and add a [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] rule to see tweets, mentions, replies, or retweets in a search topic.

 [//]: # (In step 5 of this and the Instagram procedure, why do you call it a "Twitter @username"?
-Is that in the UI?)
+Is that in the UI?
+In the "Manage social profiles" topic they were called Twitter accounts and Instagram accounts.)
 ### Add a new Twitter rule

 1. Go to **Search Setup**.